 Further, this new notion of science introduced radically new problems in philosophy.
-In Aristotelian physics onde ascended from the earth to the heavens and beyond the heavens to the first mover. was no logical break between knowledge of this world and knowledge of ultimate causes.
+In Aristotelian physics one ascended from the earth to the heavens and beyond the heavens to the first mover.
+There was no logical break between knowledge of this world and knowledge of ultimate causes.
 But modern science is specialized.
 It is knowledge of this world and only of this world.
 It proceeds from data and to data it adds only verifiable hypotheses.
-But God is not a datum of human experience for, in this life, we do not know God face to face.
-Again, between this world and God there is no relationship that can be verified, for verification can occur only between data, only with regard to objects that lie within this world and so can present us with data.
+But God is not add the cause of the contract of knowledge of this world and so a datum of knowledge of this world and so a datum of human experience for, in this life, we do not a datum of human experience for, in this life, we do not know God face to face.
+Again, between this world and God there is no relationship that can be verified, for verification can occur only between data, only with regard to objects that lie can within the this world and so presenting us with data.

 Now no one will be surprised that modern science, precisely because it is methodically geared to knowledge of this world, cannot yield knowledge of God.
-But we come to the catch when we ask the further questions, How do we know about God?
+But we come to the catch questions, when we ask the further questions, How do we know about God?
 What do we mean by God?
+Anything else we know about the some extent, and the understanding is checked or verified as well as can be managed.

-Anything else we know or talk about, is known or meant through experience, understanding, and judgement, where judgement rests on some type of verification.
+or talk about, is known or meant through experience, understanding, and judgement, where judgement rests on some type of verification.
 Knowledge of God, then, is a singular case.
 It is not immediate knowledge: there are no data on the divine itself.
 It is not verifiable knowledge: for there are no verifiable hypotheses or principles without data.
 What, then, kind of knowledge is it?